 The answer to that very much depends on YOUR requirements for the ceremony!
 Generally the cord or ribbon of your choice is the only real necessity for a handfasting.
 Other items which might be needed will be discussed beforehand and I can supply a lot of the necessary sundry items myself.

 What should the cord look like?

 Traditionally it was made of rope or dyed cloth, embroidered if the skill and money afforded it.
 Today it can be anything from silky ribbons, thick or thin chords, fabric taken from heirloom dresses, or basically anything that could be theoretically tied around two hands.
-The resulting product is usually around a metre in length, allowing for it to be wrapped about the hands a couple of times to mimic the Celtic knot type pattern (celtic knots in artwork symbolize unity and everlasting).
+The resulting product is usually around a meter in length, allowing for it to be wrapped about the hands a couple of times to mimic the Celtic knot type pattern (Celtic knots in artwork symbolize unity and everlasting).
 But as a couple you can choose virtually anything to work.

 Here are some ideas: